tektechnologies/Instructor-Prep/102/class1.md

 ## slides 1 - 27 (Vision, Mission, Goals, Campus, Classroom, How we Learn, Mindset)

-Demo: Publishing a learning journal (Twice, the first time ask them to help you through it, and the second time do it alittle more quickly as they watch).
+Demo: Publishing a learning journal (Twice, the first time ask them to help you through it, and the second time do it a little more quickly as they watch).

 ## Canvas Exercises